ika/Command-line-Android-Java-App/README.md

 # Command-line-Android-Java-App

-# Edit createProject.sh

-# then run it.
+Edit the first two lines of 'createProject.sh' then run it.